This quick breakfast can be prepped using 3 methods. It can also be vegan, if desired, and gluten-free.

 One Pot Method:

-Add water and bag contents to a 1 Liter or bigger pot, bring to boil.
-Lower flame and cook for a minute, stirring the whole time.
+Add water and bag contents to a 1 Liter or bigger pot and bring to a boil.
+Lower the flame and cook for a minute, stirring the whole time.

 Serves 2.